Farama-Foundation/Minari/docs/content/dataset_standards.md

 Note how the `Tuple` space elements are assigned corresponding keys of the format `f"_index_{i}"` were `i` is their index in the `Tuple` space.

-The required `datasets` found in the episode groups correspond to the data involved in every Gymnasium step call `obs, rew, terminated, truncated, info = env.step(action)`: `observations`, `actions`, `rewards`, `terminations`, and `truncations`.
+The required `datasets` found in the episode groups correspond to the data involved in every Gymnasium step call: `obs, rew, terminated, truncated, info = env.step(action)`: `observations`, `actions`, `rewards`, `terminations`, and `truncations`.
 These datasets are `np.ndarray` or nested groups of `np.ndarray` and other groups, depending on the observation and action spaces, and the space of all datasets under each required top-level episode key is equal to:

-- `actions`: `shape=(number_of_steps, action_space_component_shape)`.
+- `actions`: `shape=(num_steps, action_space_component_shape)`.
 If the action or observation space is `Dict` or a `Tuple`, then the corresponding entry will be a group instead of a dataset.
 Within this group, there will be nested groups and datasets, as specified by the action and observation spaces. `Dict` and `Tuple` spaces are represented as groups, and `Box` and `Discrete` spaces are represented as datasets.
-All datasets at any level under the top-level key `actions` will have the same `number_of_steps`, but will vary in `action_space_component_shape` on for each particular action space component.
+All datasets at any level under the top-level key `actions` will have the same `num_steps`, but will vary in `action_space_component_shape` on for each particular action space component.
 For example, a `Dict` space may contain two `Box` spaces with different shapes.
-- `observations`: `shape=(number_of_steps + 1, observation_space_component_shape)`.
+- `observations`: `shape=(num_steps + 1, observation_space_component_shape)`.
 Observations nest in the same way as actions if the top level space is a `Tuple` or `Dict` space.
-The value of `number_of_steps + 1` is the same for datasets at any level under `observations`.
+The value of `num_steps + 1` is the same for datasets at any level under `observations`.
 These datasets have an additional element because the initial observation of the environment when calling `obs, info = env.reset()` is also saved. `observation_space_component_shape` will vary between datasets, depending on the shapes of the simple spaces specified in the observation space.
 You can get a transition of the form `(o_t, a_t, o_t+1)` from the datasets in the episode group, where `o_t` is the current observation, `o_t+1` is the next observation after taking action `a`, and `t` is the discrete transition index
 ; as follows:

     ```python